 9.5 / 10 ( 2 votes ) The Stonewall Riots began at an inn.
 The LGBT liberation movement was founded in the bars, pubs and clubs.
 Yet today, these venues find themselves threatened by a multitude of different pressures, from redevelopment and rising rents, to restrictive licensing laws and the rise of dating apps.
 In […]

-Reel In The ClosetRating Reel In The Closet is a feature-length documentary that reveals the real lives of LGBTQ people of the past through the best moments from hundreds of never before seen home movies dating back to the 1930s.
+Reel In The Closet is a feature-length documentary that reveals the real lives of LGBTQ people of the past through the best moments from hundreds of never before seen home movies dating back to the 1930s.

 Exiled, Europe’s Gay Refugees: Millions of refugees travelled to Germany, among them thousands of LGBT people.
 They’re fleeing not only conflict, but persecution in countries like Iraq and Syria where being gay can get you killed.
 Shaunagh Connaire discovered that for some gay refugees the hatred and danger they faced in the Middle East has […]

 7 / 10 ( 1 vote ) While Australia says ‘yes’, the country with more gay people than most says an implacable ‘no’.
 But in China, a determined group of young men and women just won’t take no for an answer.